-You might find it better to play a contract rather than defend if you have an abundance of honours and length in your own suit, and a lack of defensive values.
-Again your decision will also be affected by your vulnerability and that of your opponents.
+Players might find it better to play a contract rather than defend if they have an abundance of honours and length in their own suit, and a lack of defensive values.
+Again the decision will also be affected by the vulnerability.

-There are some 'quick fixes' to assess the opening value of you hand, e.g. the 'rule of 20' where you open if your HCP plus the number of cards in your two longest suits add to 20 or more.
-Another way is to add the number of cards in your 5+ length and the number of honour cards in the same suit (Ace down to and including the 10).
+There are some 'quick fixes' to assess the opening value of a hand, e.g. the 'rule of 20' or "open if the HCP plus the number of cards in the two longest suits add to 20 or more".
+Another way is to add the number of cards in the 5+ length and the number of honour cards in the same suit (Ace down to and including the 10).
 With 7 open at the 1-level, with 8 open at the 2-level, and with 9 open at the 3-level.

 Losing Trick Count

-Clearly if your partner supports your suit you can then 'count' the number of losing tricks, and you can invite or even raise to game as required.
+Clearly as opener if your partner supports your suit you can then 'count' the number of losing tricks, and you can invite or even raise to game as required.